Step-by-Step Guide to Implementing ICHRA in Your Small Business

 Q: Is it mandatory to renew the ICHRA plan every year?

-A: Yes, employers must review and renew the ICHRA plan annually.
+A: Most employers operate an ICHRA on a 12-month plan year and review plan design annually.
+While you don’t ‘renew’ in the same way as a group insurance policy, you should confirm each plan year’s allowance amounts, eligibility/class design, notices, and plan documents remain accurate and compliant.
 This allows you to adjust reimbursement amounts, eligibility classes, and other plan details to match your evolving business needs.

 Q: How does ICHRA affect employee recruitment and retention?